 For many years the wooden Riverside Café stood at Trent Lock, at the end of the footpath that runs from the back of the ‘Trent Lock’ pub, alongside the triangular pond, nearly opposite the Scout Activity Centre.

 It’s not clear when the Riverside Café was built, but the first café at Trent Lock was opened in 1894 by Jane Rice (1858-1948).
-Her husband, Thomas Rice, had been the landlord of the Erewash Navigation (Steamboat) as well as operating the horse ferry and the Barton ferry.
-The same year, the license for the Erewash Navigation was temporarily transferred to Herbert Maltby
+Her husband, Thomas Rice, was the ferryman at Trent Lock, whilst Thomas’s father had been running the Erewash Navigation Inn.

 Mrs Rice started the business at The Cottage/The White Cottage (perhaps the white cottage behind ‘The Cabin’ next to Trent Villa).
 In 1895 she moved to the newly built Trent Villa (the large Victorian house just west of the ‘Trent Lock’ pub).

-After Maltby drowned in 1900, Thomas Rice moved back to the Erewash Navigation, with Jane taking over after Thomas died.
-At some point the wooden café was built beside the Trent on land rented from John Stevenson Grammar at Great Grounds Farm
+After Thomas Maltby drowned in 1900, Thomas Rice took over the Erewash Navigation, with Jane taking over after Thomas died.
+At some point the wooden café was built beside the Trent on land rented from John Stevenson Grammar at Great Grounds Farm.

 By 1921 Jane’s son William Henry Rice was running a cafe at ‘The Bungalow, Riverside’.
 His brother, Tom Rice (1885-1970) seems to have run the café for a while.
 The painted sign advertising his business on the side wall of Trent Villa is just about still readable (see photo).
 Tom Rice lived at ‘The Cottage’ until it was condemned by the council in 1939.
 He later lived on a houseboat on the canal and was the Trent Lock ferryman for many years.